-In this Appendix, a preliminary study is carried out to determine reference PINN models that will be used in Section 3.3.
+In this Appendix, a preliminary study is carried out to determine reference PINN models that will be used in Section (3.3).
 In particular, several models were trained to understand the effect of - the architecture complexity, - the size and sampling frequency of the training dataset and - the change in the time acquisition range.
-Tables 9, 10 provide a summary of the accuracy of the different models considered.
-The model names - starting with a 1·, refer to the cases with training and testing over a short time window ΔT_s , while the names - starting with a 2· refer to the cases with a longer time window ΔT_l .
+Table (9) provides a summary of the accuracy of the different models considered.
+The model names - starting with a $1\cdot$, refer to the cases with training and testing over a short time window ΔT_s , while the names - starting with a $2\cdot$ refer to the cases with a longer time window ΔT_l .
 Another difference resides in the way models are tested.
 The first models are always tested on an independent sample of points coming from the same database as the one used for training.
 The second models are always tested on an independent sample of points coming from a different database (e.g. denser in time) than the one used for training.